The nine teams that still have a chance at the CFP title

 Here's what we do know: Only a handful of teams stood a chance at the beginning of the season -- and the field has already shrunk.
 Fourteen teams had at least a 1 percent chance to win the College Football Playoff in August.
 We're now down to nine.

-Some of the things the past 16 semifinalists have in common include: a regular-season schedule ranked in the top 55; a nonconference game against a Power 5 opponent; at least two wins over ranked opponents; a head coach who has previously won a conference title; a player who finished in the top 10 of the Heisman Trophy voting; a top-four finish in ESPN's Strength of Record metric; a top-15 ranking in either offensive or defensive efficiency; and a ranking among the top 10 nationally in scoring margin.
+Many of the past 16 semifinalists have these things in common: a regular-season schedule ranked in the top 55; a nonconference game against a Power 5 opponent; at least two wins over ranked opponents; a head coach who has previously won a conference title; a player who finished in the top 10 of the Heisman Trophy voting; a top-four finish in ESPN's strength of record metric; a top-15 ranking in either offensive or defensive efficiency; and a ranking among the top 10 nationally in scoring margin.
 These are the teams that enter Week 6 with a real shot, and a look at whether they're following the trends of past semifinalists:

 1. Alabama Crimson Tide